compose-spec/compose-spec/spec.md

 `privileged` configures the service container to run with elevated privileges.
 Support and actual impacts are platform-specific.

+### profiles

+`profiles` defines a list of named profile for service to be enabled.
+When not set, service is always enabled.

 ### pull_policy

 `pull_policy` defines the decisions Compose implementations will make when it starts to pull images.
 Possible values are: